Cambodia Birding Tours Culture Trip Siem Reap

 - Rates: Rate per person = $3,650 (based on double occupancy)

-- Rates Include: Domestic transfers, lodging, breakfast, lunch, dinner, scheduled group tours, entrance fees & Allianz travel health insurance.
+- Rates Include: Domestic transfers, lodging, breakfast, lunch, dinner, scheduled group tours and park entrance fees.

 - Adventure level: Moderate, please check the “Welcome” page for definition